-15:15-15:20 - All students who do not have after school activities should be picked up at this time.
+3:15 pm - 3:20 pm - All students who do not have after school activities should be picked up at this time.

-16:15-16:20 - Afterschool activity participants should be picked up at this time.

-All preschool through grade 2 students must be picked up by an adult from their classroom (or the classroom where the after school activity is scheduled).
+4:15 p m - 4:20 pm - Afterschool activity participants should be picked up at this time.
+All Preschool through Grade 2 students must be picked up by an adult from their classroom (or the classroom where the after school activity is scheduled).
 In order to ensure students' safety, the teachers will not release the students to the playground to wait to be picked up from there.

-If parents give written permission, students from Grade 3 and above are allowed to walk independently to and from school both in the morning and afterschool.
+If parents give written permission, students from the age of 7 and above are allowed to walk independently to and from school both in the morning and afterschool.
 If written permission has not been given, Grade 3-5 students must also be picked up directly from their classroom by an adult.